 The second day of this itinerary consists of exploring the Pest side and its famous attractions, such as the House of Terror, the Great Market Hall, Budapest's Parliament Building, a thermal baths house and the most beautiful Basilica in Hungary, St. Stephen's Basilica.

-Do note that there are a few Bath Complexes in Budapest, with some of the more well-known ones being Széchenyi, Gellért Baths and Rudas.
-This itinerary suggests visiting Széchenyi Thermal Baths due to its sheer popularity and impressive pools.
+There are many thermal bath complexes in Budapest, with some of the more well-known ones being Széchenyi, Gellért Baths and Rudas.
+This itinerary suggests visiting Széchenyi Spa Baths due to its sheer popularity and impressive pools.

 Parliament Building sits on the bank of the Danube River and is a popular tourist destination.
 It is built in a neo-gothic architectural style and is well-known around the world for it.
 The Parliament Building is the largest building in Hungary and the tallest in Budapest.
 You can purchase entrance tickets online or at the ticket office.